dinesh-chander/jobsAPI/README.md

 # jobsAPI
-Web service for scraping job listings from multiple sources like Indeed, whoishiring, remotejobs etc and storing in Mysql.
+Web service for scraping freshers job listings from multiple sources like angellist, betalist and whoishiring.io etc and storing in Mysql.
+Runs a daily cron and removes duplicates too.